 Of course the more visible you are, the more you’ll want to make sure you have an appealing, effective profile.

-How many LinkedIn connections do you need?
-And what “lots” means.
+How many LinkedIn connections should you have?
+And what do I mean by “lots”?

 Some people call a LinkedIn member a “superconnector” if they have more than 1,000 connections; others say it takes 3,000+ to make someone a superconnector.
 The maximum number of connections anyone can have is 30,000.

 The largest networks often belong to LIONs: LinkedIn Open Networkers, people who make it known that they’re willing to connect with anyone.
-I don’t generally advise my clients to become LIONs, since LIONhood has a somewhat controversial image, but I’m grateful to the many LIONs in my network for all the second- and third-degree connections I’ve gained from them.
+I don’t generally advise my clients to become LIONs, since LIONhood has a somewhat controversial image, but connecting with them is a great way to get large numbers of second-degree connections fast.

 Are there downsides to having a large network?